 The west wing, measuring 8.1 meters in width according to the layout of typical Cistercian monasteries, was intended for lay brothers.
 The northern room probably originally contained a two-aisle cellar.
 To the south of it, the central chamber could act as an entrance vestibule to the abbey, from where it went down a narrow descent with three stairs to a south also two-aisle room located in the south, probably a lay brothers’ refectory adjacent to the kitchen.
 The west wing was two-story with a lay brothers bedroom upstairs.

 The cloister was erected in the second quarter of the 13th century along with the east wing.
 At that time it was still covered with a wooden roof truss (based on the offset and on the wall on the other side) and a mono-pitched roof.
 It was used to move between all ranges and to exit to the inner patio, where herbs and vegetables were grown.
+In addition, it had the function of a place where monks rested, studied, contemplated and performed some rituals or processions.
 During the Gothic period, the cloister was thoroughly rebuilt and crowned with stone vaults.

-Probably in the fourteenth century, a separate, detached abbot’s house was built on the eastern side of the enclosure monastery buildings.
-Its walls, made of unworked stones, were reinforced from the outside with corner buttresses, and the interior was divided into three main parts.
-The middle one probably served as a entry hall, while the side ones had a residential and representative role.
+Probably in the fourteenth century, on the eastern side of the cloister buildings, a separate, free-standing abbot’s house was built, laid out on the plan of an elongated trapezoid with a slightly sloping southern wall.
+Its walls, made of erratic stones, were reinforced from the outside with corner buttresses and two buttresses in the middle of the eastern façade.
+The interior is divided into three main parts.
+The middle one probably served as a entry lobby, while the side ones had a residential and representative role.

 Among the monastery buildings, a valuable chapter house with an original rib vault and a refectory in the southern wing have survived.
-The chapter house reflects on the most beautiful and richly decorated Romanesque interior in Poland.
+The chapter house reflects on the most beautiful and richly decorated Romanesque interior in Poland, although it suffered due to the removal of stone benches, impost cornices and the lower parts of the corbels.
 The Romanesque barrel vaulted prison cell, vestibule and day room have also been preserved.
 The walls of the west wing suffered the most during the fire of 1637, so this part was later thoroughly rebuilt.
 Its walls were covered with thick plaster and provided with external arcades.
 The vaults of the Gothic cloister have not survived.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.